 Analysis of Fermi LAT data revealed that more than one half of detected points sources are active galactic nuclei (AGNs).
-The intrinsic property of AGNs is variability at scales from days to decades at all wavelengths from radio to hard γ -rays.
-One of major outcomes of Fermi mission is monitoring of γ -ray loud AGNs.
+The intrinsic property of AGNs is variability at scales from days to decades at all wavelengths from radio to hard $\gamma$ -rays.
+One of the major outcomes of Fermi mission is monitoring of $\gamma$ -ray loud AGNs.
 High energy light curves together with the spectrum in MeV-GeV range and position localisation is the legacy data product of the mission.
 In order to enhance the outcome of the Fermi mission, matching monitoring programs at other wavelengths are needed.
-The most comprehensive matching program is the The OVRO 40-Meter Telescope Monitoring Program that observes for 10 year a list of 1835 AGNs at declinations > -20° , including 930 γ -rays associated sources from FL8Y catalogue of point sources with a cadence of 2 times a month.
-The SED of AGNs has two distinctive broad peaks: one spanning from radio through optic to soft X-ray and another spanning from KeV to TeV.
+The most comprehensive matching program is the The OVRO 40-Meter Telescope Monitoring Program (Richards et al., 2011) that observes for 10 year a list of 1835 AGNs at declinations $> -20^{\circ}$ , including 930 $\gamma$ -rays associated sources from FL8Y catalogue of point sources with a cadence of 2 times a month.
+The SED of AGNs has two distinctive broad peaks: one spanning from radio through optical to soft X-ray and another spanning from KeV to TeV.
 Emission mechanism of two peaks is different.
-Therefore, monitoring in radio does not duplicate monitoring in γ -ray range, but provides additional complementary information.
+Therefore, monitoring in radio does not duplicate monitoring in $\gamma$ -ray range, but provides additional complementary information.

-Radio/ γ -ray monitoring data are used for statistical study of the AGN population and for case study of selected sources.
-The focus of statistical studies is on deriving the radio and radio/ γ -ray observational properties of the AGN population, including a) the radio variability properties of the AGN population, their dependence on redshift, spectral classification, luminosity, etc; b) any differences between the radio properties of Fermi detected AGNs and AGNs with similar radio luminosity which have not been detected by Fermi; c) the properties of cross-correlations between radio and γ -ray flares.
-The focus of case studies is to derive time delay between γ -ray and radio flares and detect periodicities and peculiarities in light curves.
+Radio/ $\gamma$ -ray monitoring data are used for a statistical study of the AGN population and for case studies of selected sources.
+The focus of the statistical studies is on deriving the radio and radio/ $\gamma$ -ray observational properties of the AGN population, including a) the radio variability properties of the AGN population, their dependence on redshift, spectral classification, luminosity, etc; b) any differences between the radio properties of Fermi detected AGNs and AGNs with similar radio luminosity which have not been detected by Fermi; c) the properties of cross-correlations between radio and $\gamma$ -ray flares.
+The focus of case studies is to derive time delay between $\gamma$ -ray and radio flares and detect periodicities and peculiarities in light curves.

 The OVRO blazar monitoring program is highly successful: by 2018 over one hundred peerreviewed and proceedings papers used the light curves from that program.
-But geography sets the limit of the program: sources with declinations below -20° , i.e. 1/3 of the sky are excluded.
+But geography sets the limit of the program: sources with declinations below $-20^{\circ}$ , i.e. 1/3 of the sky are excluded.